liamw1/oxibooru/doc/API.md

 Some fields, such as user names, can take wildcards (`*`).

-You can escape special characters such as `:` and `-` by prepending them with a
+You can escape special characters such as `:`, `*`, and `,` by prepending them with a
 backslash: `\\`.

 **Example**

 Searching for posts with following query:

-    sea -fav-count:8.. type:swf uploader:Pirate
+    sea -fav-count:8.. type:png uploader:Pirate,Davy

-will show flash files tagged as sea, that were liked by seven people at most, uploaded by user Pirate.
+will show png files tagged as sea, that were liked by seven people at most, uploaded by user Pirate or Davy.

 Searching for posts with `re:zero` will show an error message about unknown named token.